 Financial aid helps reduce the cost, or the full retail price of the college.
 However, be aware that the only true college discount is scholarships & grants.

-Student debt should be viewed as an “outcome" instead of "aid".
-Learn more on student loan debt at Bard.
+Student debt should be thought of as an “outcome” rather than “aid”.
+Read more about student loan debt at Bard College.

-71.0% of freshmen (346 total) were given scholarships at Bard College, averaging $43,130 per student.
-This puts it in the top 20th percentile of all colleges in the nation.
+78% of first-year students (374 total) were offered scholarships at Bard College, averaging $46,698.00 per person.
+This puts it the top 25th percentile among colleges and universities nationwide.

 |Income Level||Percent of Freshman||Average Assistance|

-The chart above displays students who are receiving Title IV aid which is federal assistance from the government in the form of grants, loans, and work-study.
-Learn more.
+The table above shows undergrads who are getting Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
+Learn more here.

 80% of the 482 undergraduates at Bard College receive some sort of grant aid.
 This is a total of about 377 students getting an average of $49,000.00 per person.